Container AI Analysis

 Caching

-Section titled “Caching”The analysis is keyed on a fingerprint that combines the image digest with the top findings.
-Re-scanning the same image (same digest) returns the cached sections blob — no LLM call.
-Pushing a new tag with a new digest triggers re-analysis automatically.
+Section titled “Caching”The analysis is keyed on a hash over the image’s open-finding fingerprints.
+Re-scanning the same image returns the cached sections blob — no LLM call.
+New findings (or a digest change that brings new findings) invalidate the cache and trigger re-analysis.

 Streaming endpoint

-Section titled “Streaming endpoint”If you’d rather see the analysis token-by-token (in the AI Consultation chat or programmatically), the streaming endpoint is at:
+Section titled “Streaming endpoint”If you’d rather see the analysis token-by-token (in the AI Consultation chat or programmatically):

-GET /containers/images/ai-analysis/stream?image_ref=...Returns a Server-Sent Events stream with each section as it generates.
+GET /containers/images/ai-analysis/stream?image_ref=...&force=falseReturns a Server-Sent Events stream with each section as it generates.
+Pass force=true to bypass the cache and re-run the LLM unconditionally.

 How prioritization is computed

-Section titled “How prioritization is computed”Before calling Claude, Vygl pre-aggregates findings into a structured summary — severity counts, fixable counts, top vulnerable packages, OS vs application split, trend delta from the previous scan.
-Claude works from this summary plus a per-image fingerprint of the worst findings, not from a raw 200-finding table.
+Section titled “How prioritization is computed”Before calling the LLM, Vygl pre-aggregates findings into a structured summary — severity counts, fixable counts, top vulnerable packages, OS vs application split, trend delta from the previous scan.
+The model works from this summary plus a fingerprint of the worst findings, not from a raw 200-finding table.
 This keeps the input small enough to fit in token budgets while still giving the model the data it needs to prioritize.